Becoming a Glider Pilot (USA)

 • You can purchase these, online, from the Soaring Society of America (SSA) or from Knauff and Grove.
 Bob Wander's Soaring Books and Supplies is another great source.
 Lastly, a large number of soaring books are available from amazon.com - especially used or out of print books.
 If you're into books, check out the club's suggested reading list.

-If you were introduced to soaring by the Soaring Society of America FAST program, you'll have received a text book (though not the club required Everybody’s 1st Gliding Book), a log book, and a three month SSA membership.
+If you were introduced to soaring by the Soaring Society of America FAST program, you'll have received a text book (Everybody’s 1st Gliding Book), a log book, and a three month SSA membership.

 Homework to do before your first lesson